 Grade Incentive/Extra Credit: While summer reading is strongly encouraged, there is also an opportunity for any student to earn extra credit in their English class.
 Completion of one of the options below will earn a student extra credit.
 There is no limit on how much extra credit can be earned through summer reading.
 Unless otherwise noted, all summer reading assignments are due to their English teacher within seven days of the first English class meeting.

 Summer is a good time for students to start preparing for standardized tests like the SAT and ACT.
 There are many valuable resources on the Internet to help students, many of which are free.
 Students in grades 10,11, and 12 are encouraged to use some time over the summer to prepare for these tests, whether they intend to apply to a “test-optional” college or university.

 Resources: for SAT and ACT Preparation

 There are several online sources for students to prepare for the SAT and ACT.
 Below are some free online sources that students could consider.
-There are also study guides that can be purchased at several online vendors if a student wished to have a hard copy of practice tests.
+Study guides can be purchased at several online vendors if a student wishes to have a hard copy of practice tests.

 www.khanacademy.org Khan Academy offers free online prep for standardized tests.

 https://collegereadiness.collegeboard.org College Board offers full-length SAT practice test

 https://www.princetonreview.com Princeton Review offers free online practice testing